LucianoArgolo22/RestApi_Flask_Mysql_Grafana_Docker/README.md

 REST API created with Python, the web/Api framework Flask and MySQL, with the protocol HTTP and the methos GET and POST.

+Connection Tools:
+   - Mysql server:
+        - host: localhost
+        - port: 3306
+        - user: root
+        - password: password

+   - Grafana server:
+        - host: localhost
+        - port: 3001
+        - user: admin
+        - password: admin

+   - Flask Api:
+        - host: localhost
+        - port: 5001
+        - endpoints:
+            - /migration
+            - /insert_rows
+            - /backup_table?table=name_of_table
+            - /restore_table?table=name_of_table
+            - /hired_by_qs
+            - /hired_over_the_mean

 - To test locally the poetry dependencies must be installed:
     - `pip install poetry`
     - `poetry install`
     - And the configuration of the connection of mysql, must be set as the the default (user=root, password=password and host=localhost, if running mysql of the docker compose)

+- To test locally with Docker:
+    - Have docker installed
+    - run docker-compose up, where the docker compose file is located.
+    - You are ready to play with the endpoints, grafana, mysql and the repo

 # Challenge 1